 Cons: The Sphero is sadly incompatible with a host of devices and operating systems, so make sure you read the fine print before you buy.

 Pros: This is a fantastic toy for the Star Wars fan in your life.
 Kids get to build the robot themselves, connect to it with a phone, and program it to do whatever they want.
-It is the droid they’re looking for.
+It is the droid you and they are looking for.

-Cons: It’s less flexible than other kits, in that you can only really build R2.
+Cons: It’s less flexible than other kits, in that you can only really build R2, who may not be as attractive to younger kids, what we’re calling the BB-8 generation.

 Lego plus robots equals fun.
-It's not much more complicated than that.
+It's not much more complicated than that, but the kinds of builds and programming your kid can do with this kit definitely are.
 Good for ages 10 and up.

 Pros: The same Lego bricks your kids know and love form the basis for the robotic platform.
 This kit comes with instructions for 17 different robots, but we’re betting that your kids are good for ideas for at least 17 more.
 The robotic part of the kit lets kids program them, using special sensors and a central programmable unit.
 A remote control is included with each set, but the real action happens on the smartphone, tablet, and computer apps.